webstack-builders/webstackbuilders.com/docs/TESTING.md

 The [`@testing-library/jest-dom`](https://github.com/testing-library/jest-dom) library provides a set of custom jest matchers that you can use to extend jest.
 These will make your tests more declarative, clear to read and to maintain.

-`npm install --save-dev @testing-library/react @testing-library/jest-dom`
+`npm i --save-dev @testing-library/react @testing-library/jest-dom`

 This example test uses `chai` and `chai-dom` (@TODO: Refactor to use React Test Renderer)